deviantintegral/apache_rps/README.md

 have is the access\_log file, this will allow a reasonable approximation of what mod\_status would have returned.

-A sample graph showing a loaded server and the request spikes:

 <figure>
   <img alt="Sample graph" src="http://deviantintegral.github.com/apache_rps/images/rps-graph-sample.png" />
   <figcaption class="center"><em>A sample graph showing a loaded server subject to request spikes</em></figcaption>